How to Check for Malware on Mac

 List of Mac viruses

 There are many, many viruses built for Mac, and every year, thousands of new infections surface.
 As the macOS operating system has become more popular, this problem has only gotten worse.
 Some of the most recent and most common infections include XMRig, MacStealer, and RustBucket.
-For a complete list and details on how each one works, see our guide to Mac viruses.
+Read our Mac viruses list for details on how each one works.

-There are a few different ways to scan for viruses on Mac, some of which are built right into macOS:
+There are a few different ways to check for viruses on Mac, some of which are built right into macOS:

 If you suspect your Mac has been infected with a virus, one of the best places to identify malware is in Activity Monitor.
 Here, you’ll be able to see background processes and apps that are running—including viruses, adware, and other nasties.